Earth Overshoot Day

 One glimmer of hope is that, while Earth Overshoot Day arrives earlier every year, the rate of increase has slowed down a little.
 It will take a long time to stop the days progress and work to reverse the trend.
 There are many things that can be done and it all revolves around a stable population, social justice and equitability globally.
 Improvements in technology could help a lot with this.

 Personally, looking at where you consume resources and looking to conserve them will help.
-This could be things like addressing food waste (you can read our blog on food waste here), looking at energy efficiency, buying more efficient equipment and vehicles, switching things off when you’re not using them and recycling your waste.
+This could be things like addressing food waste, looking at energy efficiency, buying more efficient equipment and vehicles, switching things off when you’re not using them and recycling your waste.
 Can you think of any other ways that you can conserve resources?
 Leave your suggestions in the comments below.
-For more information on Earth Overshoot Day, you can visit their website here.
+For more information on Earth Overshoot Day, you can visit their website.